 Save £100pp on selected cabin upgrades when you book on or before 15th October 2019

-Explore the some of the most famous châteaux that stud the verdant Loire Valley and relax in the charming French town of Blois, before joining a scenic cruise along the Seine which includes explorations of Monet's garden at Giverny and Rouen.
+Explore some of the most famous châteaux are scattered through the verdant Loire Valley, and relax in the charming French town of Blois before joining a scenic cruise along the Seine which includes explorations of Paris, Rouen and Honfleur.

 We meet at our dedicated Departure Office at St Pancras then leave for Paris on the Eurostar.
 Next we change for the rail service to Blois, situated on the banks of the River Loire.
 Here we check into the Mercure Blois for a three-night stay.

 Today begins with an excursion to Château de Chenonceau, arguably the most iconic of its kind in the Loire Valley.
 The Château elegantly spans the River Cher and is a fine example of Gothic and Renaissance architecture.
 After exploring the château and its picturesque fountain gardens, we travel by coach to the town of Amboise, former home of Leonardo da Vinci, who died here in 1519.
 We visit his former manor house, Clos Lucé, which is filled with some of his fascinating inventions.
 You are free to explore this delightful manor house and walk in the footsteps of the master himself, who was so inspired by his scenic surroundings.

 You are free today to continue sightseeing independently.
 Perhaps take a relaxed stroll through Blois and discover Château de Blois; located at the centre of the city, it was once the residence of King Louis XII.
 The 18th century bridge that spans the Loire is also a prime example of Renaissance architecture.